Within the Heterodon genus there are currently 3 described North American hognose species, and 1 whose status is highly debated:

 The Mexican hognose is native to the extreme southwest of the United States and throughout northern and north-central Mexico.
 It tends to prefer fairly open semidesert grassland, desertscrub, and grassland habitats with with loose, well-drained, sandy or gravelly soil.

-It can be identified by reddish- or orangish-brown coloration and blurry-looking dorsal blotches that morph into stripes along the tail.
+The Mexican hognose often bears a strong resemblance to the western hognose.
+It can be distinguished by reddish- or orangish-brown coloration and blurry-looking dorsal blotches that morph into stripes along the tail.
 The belly is marked with a light orange and black checkered pattern, and often solid black under the tail.
 They tend to measure no longer than 30″ (76cm) on average.

 Sources disagree as to whether the Mexican hognose is its own species or a subspecies of H. nasicus, so until we hear something definitive from genetic testing, ReptiFiles takes a neutral stance on the classification.